 Justice laughs as if she were joking.
 “Three top-class Reinish knights against a slew of that fool’s wrongdoers?
 It’ll be easy!
 Let’s arrest them all and throw them into Keruz’s bottomless tower!” he says, his grin returning the second he thinks it appropriate.

 Space raises a brow at what she thinks is an obvious question with an easy answer.
-“We could kill ‘e-”
+“We could kill ‘em-”

 “We’re moving them somewhere else,” Order decides.
 “If we get Chaos out of his ‘element’ here then there’s no telling what he’ll do.”

 Space scoffs.
 “You’re the Chaos Slayer.”

 “That’s a title, not a guarantee.
 It’s not like I can just pull out Monument and suddenly fix everything.
 We just need to banish them off somewhere.”

 Justice crosses his arms in thought, his eyes squinting pensively.
 “Yeah… but how will we get all of those minions in a portal?
 Who could even… wait…” Justice’s face lights up like a firework of excitement.

 Order rolls her eyes and Space keeps her tongue bitten firmly down while he turns to her with a dramatic flair.

 “You could do it!
 You’re the greatest portaleer we have!”

 Space’s eyes are expressionless, but she does give a gentle, bored smile.